 The mandatory standard excludes the following type of garments:

-Trade Practices (Consumer Product Safety Standards) (Children's Nightwear and Paper Patterns for Children's Nightwear) Regulations 2007 sets out the mandatory requirements for children's nightwear.
+Consumer Goods (Children’s Nightwear and limited daywear and Paper Patterns for Children’s Nightwear) Safety Standard 2017 sets out the mandatory requirements for children's nightwear.

-The mandatory standard is based on certain sections of the voluntary standard Australian and New Zealand Standard, AS/NZS 1249:2003, Children's nightwear and limited daywear having reduced fire hazard.
-AS/NZS 1249:2003 is available from SAI Global.
+The mandatory standard is based on the voluntary standard Australian and New Zealand Standard, AS/NZS 1249:2014, Children's nightwear and limited daywear having reduced fire hazard.
+AS/NZS 1249:2014 is available from SAI Global.

 These requirements aim to provide an overview of the mandatory standard.
 Suppliers must not rely on this information as a complete guide to compliance.